maximegris/angular-electron/README.md

 # Documentation

+Definitions:
+- **UserData** Folder : Path where the app can store files on the OS separate from the app itself.
+This path can be called through the `electron.remote.app.getPath('userData')` method.

 ## Tech Stack
 Angular transplanted into an Electron project.

+## Dependancies in use
+- `clipboard` - Built in electron module, used to monitor the clipboard
+- `store` - Package to easily read/write data to the config.json in the userData folder
+- `fs-jetpack` - Package that creates/deletes directories
+- `moment` - moment.js - time and date library
+- `request` - An http client
+- `os` - Built in electron module

 ## Files and Storage
 Files can be stored in the user data folder, this can be accessed with an electron method, `electron.remote.app.getPath('userData');`